Paschke duality and assembly maps: Davis--L uck functors and the argument of Kranz

-The functor $i_{\omega}$ preserves countable coproducts, and since $\C[-]$ is a left-adjoint it preserves all coproducts.
-The functor $ \kkGs\circ A^{f}$ sends the relevant countable coproducts to sums by \cite[Lem.
-6.6.]{KKG}.
-Finally, by \cite[Prop.
-1.7]{KKG} the tensor product $-\otimes_{\max}-$ on $\KKGs$ preserves countable sums in each argument.
+of functors from $G\Set_{\omega}$ to $\KKGs$.
+Because $\C_{s}[-]$ is a left-adjoint it preserves countable coproducts.
+The functor $ \kkGs\circ A^{f}_{s}$ sends the relevant countable coproducts to sums by \cite[Lem.\ 6.6]{KKG}.
+Finally, by \cite[Prop.\ 1.7]{KKG} the tensor product $-\otimes_{\max}-$ on $\KKGs$ preserves countable sums in each argument.
 This finishes the construction of the factorization $F^{G}_{s}$ asserted in \ref{wethwthgegergr5}.